sanskrit/raw_etexts_english/blogs/manasataramgini/2004-09-12_the-deadly-foe-destroying-yoga-of-brahmanya-deva.md

 +++
-title = "The deadly foe-destroying yoga of brahmaNyaxa0deva"
+title = "The deadly foe-destroying yoga of brahmaNya deva"

 +++
 **“We pacify the six-headed being, of fiery birth, who is lost in the